 Structural, historical and applied Spanish linguistics.

-549. Phonetics and Phonemics (3)
+549. Phonetics and Phonemics (3) Prerequisites: Spanish 301 and 302.

-Prerequisite: Spanish 302.

 The sounds of Spanish, and Spanish phonemic systems, with special attention to the problems involved in the teaching of Spanish pronunciation to English-speaking students.

-550. Golden Age Literature I (3)

-Prerequisites: Spanish 305A-305B.
+550. Golden Age Literature I (3) to common purpose the common of the com Prerequisites: Spanish 305A-305B.

 Major writers and works, concentrating on prose and lyric poetry.
-556. Translation of Literary Works: A Critical Comparison (3) Prerequisite: Spanish 544.
+556. Translation of Literary Works: A Critical Comparison (3) Prerequisite: Spanish 493.

 Techniques and methods of translating literary texts from English to Spanish and Spanish to English; textual and stylistic problems in different periods, genres, and dialects, with emphasis on contemporary literature.
 557. Spanish/Spanish-American Dialectology (3) Prerequisites: Spanish 490; one English composition course and one linguistics course.
-Phonological, morphological, syntactic and lexical characteristics of the principal dialects of Spanish.
-570. Spanish-American Poetry (3) Prerequisites: Spanish 306A-306B.
+Phonological, morphological, syntactic and lexical characteristics of the principal dialects of Senting of Senior Colors Act Liberthes (3) 561.
+Methods in Teaching Spanish as a Second Language (3) Prerequisite: Spanish 490 or 548.

-Spanish-American poetry of the 19th and 20th centuries.
-571. Spanish-American Short Story (3) Prerequisites: Spanish 306A-306B Principal Spanish-American short story writers.
-572. Dramatic Expression in Modern Spanish-American Theatre (3) Prerequisites: Spanish 306A-306B Principal Spanish-American dramatists and movements.
+Teaching of Spanish as a second language: contemporary theory and methods.
+570. Spanish-American Poetry (3) Spanish-American poetry of the 19th and 20th centuries.
+571. Spanish-American Short Story (3) Principal Spanish-American short story writers.
+572. Dramatic Expression in Modern Spanish-American Theatre (3) Principal Spanish-American dramatists and movements.
 Use of dialogue as a dramatic expression in Modern Spanish-American theatre with examples from novels.
-580. Modern Spanish Poetry (3) Prerequisites: Spanish 305A-305B.

-Spanish poetry of the 19th and 20th centuries.

-596. Selected Studies in Spanish (3)

-Prerequisites: Spanish 301 and 302.

-Topics in Spanish or Spanish-American language, literature, culture and linguistics.
+596. Selected Studies in Spanish (3) Topics in Spanish or Spanish-American language, literature, culture and linguistics.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit six units.
 PORTUGUESE COURSES 534.
 Portuguese Literature (3) A study of important movements, authors and works in the literature of Portugal from its beginnings to the present.
 535. Brazilian Literature (3) A study of the important movements, authors and works of the literature of Brazil from the colonial period to modern times.
 Related Fields: Related courses in the fields of anthropology, geography, history, political science, comparative literature, and others, may be selected with the approval of the graduate adviser.
 GRADUATE COURSES IN SPANISH All graduate courses in the Department of Spanish and Portuguese Languages and Literatures have a prerequisite of 12 upper division units in Spanish, or consent of instructor.
 601. Research and Criticism (3) Purposes and methods of research in the fields of the language and literature, including bibliography, literary terms and textual criticism.
 610. History of the Spanish Language (3) Prerequisite: Credit or concurrent enrollment in Spanish 548 or 549.
 The development of the Spanish language in Spain and Spanish America, with particular attention to the phonology, morphology and syntax of medieval Spanish.
-The principal prose works of Cervantes: The Novelas ejemplares and Don Quixote.
+620. Cervantes (3) The principal prose works of Cervantes: The Novelas ejemplares and Don Quixote.
 630. Golden Age Drama (3) The works of Lope de Vega and Calderon among others.
 640. The Spanish-American Novel (3) The Spanish-American novel to 1935.